nullox/nslpulse/README.md

 NSL Pulse
 =========

-Drops useful summary data concerning an active LAMP stack server.
-May be utilised by an autonomous client to sweep across a cluster of servers to pinpoint those approaching load capacities and maintain an eye on running database processes.
+Drops useful summary data concerning an active remote server.
+May be utilised by an autonomous client to sweep across a cluster of servers to pinpoint those approaching load capacities and maintain an eye on running database processes and critical infrastructure.

 Clients may thereafter be configured to dispatch alerts to admin personnel to address these key infrastructural concerns.